 Max Planck Junior Scholars

-The Max Planck Junior Scholars Program offers summer internships to excellent high-school students to gain research experience at the Max Planck Institute for Brain Research (Frankfurt am Main), the Max Planck Institute of Biophysics (Frankfurt am Main) or the Max Planck Institute for Heart and Lung Research (Bad Nauheim) and to become enthusiastic for a future career in the natural sciences.
-Students currently enrolled in grade 10 or 11 are eligible to apply.
-Applicants from abroad need to be 18+ years.
+The Max Planck Junior Scholars Program offers summer internships to outstanding high-school students living in the Rhine-Main area to gain research experience at the Max Planck Institute for Brain Research (Frankfurt am Main), the Max Planck Institute of Biophysics (Frankfurt am Main) or the Max Planck Institute for Heart and Lung Research (Bad Nauheim) and to inspire them for a future career in the natural sciences.

-Our program includes a summer internship in a host laboratory (minimum of two weeks) in the period from June 26th till September 1st, 2023, which can be followed by weekly visits to the lab (1-2 hours each) during the new school year.
-During this time the scholar will work together with a mentor (either a research assistant, graduate student or a postdoctoral fellow) on a scientific project which can be presented during a lab meeting or as a report.
-Please note, those candidates who have maximal availability will have a better chance in being selected.
+Our program includes a 2-week summer internship in a host laboratory.
+During this time the scholar will work together with a mentor (either a research assistant, graduate student or a postdoctoral fellow) on a scientific project that may be presented at a lab meeting or as a report.

 Max Planck Junior Scholars